 Nancy’s Freedom Farm is located in Arcadia.
 Nancy’s chooks lay amazing eggs and you can take your kids to collect eggs straight from the chicken coop.
 Let your kids explore the yard that’s home to goats and chickens.
 And at the right time or year you can pat the baby animals.
 Make sure you take your gumboots and some money to purchase some fresh eggs at the end of your visit.
 Be sure to give Nancy a call before you visit to check she’ll be there.

 Mogo Zoo is a few hours south of Sydney and what’s fantastic about this zoo, particularly for really small kids, is how close you can get to the animals without the elbow jostle you often face at larger zoos.
 Also, you can happily let your toddler wander ahead of you as there’s only one way in and one way out, and you can see them really well.
 (It may be a little harder in summer time if it’s busier).

 There are some stunning animals at Mogo including the white lions, a snow leopard and two white rhinos.
 The array of primates at Mogo is incredible and includes gorillas, gibbons and pigmy marmosets which have to be seen to be believed!
 They’re the smallest monkey in the world, about the size of a rat.

-Another highlight (for an additional $10) is to feed the giraffes.
+Another highlight (for additional $) is to feed the giraffes.
 You can also feed the lovely deer and there are a range of animal encounters which would be very special too … we saw two ladies in with the meerkats when we visited – the little critters were scampering and running all over and around them!